Soumya1299/Sem3-PE/README.md

-Run inference of a IRIS dataset in PSoC-6 using Modustoolbox ML APIs.
-The inputs should be hardcoded.
+Run inference of a IRIS dataset in PSoC-6 using Modustoolbox ML APIs(The inputs are hardcoded) Work Done:
-Work Done:
 Multiclass classification model is built on IRIS dataset to classify among the 3 classes of IRIS flower namely setosa, versicolor & virginica.
 Tools used: Google Collab, ModudToolbox, PuTTy